Japan estimates post-3/11 reconstruction costs at ¥1.5 trillion for fiscal 2021-25 | The Japan Times

 Necessary financial resources have already been secured mainly through tax hikes, the draft noted, adding that discussions will continue until next summer on reconstruction-related expenditures and income.

-Masao Uchibori, governor of Fukushima Prefecture, which was also hit hard by the nuclear accident at a crippled plant of Tokyo Electric Power Company Holdings Inc., told reporters after the meeting that he plans to ask for details about the projects covered by the government estimates.
+Fukushima Gov. Masao Uchibori, whose prefecture was also hit hard by the nuclear accident at a crippled Tokyo Electric Power Company Holdings Inc. plant, told reporters after the meeting that he plans to ask for details about the projects covered by the government estimates.